 This is a great information sharing day from front line professionals sharing their lived experience of living with PTSD and front line professionals providing clinical expertise.

-The 7th Annual “Helping the Helpers” Awareness and Education Day for Post-Traumatic Stress Disorder will be held on Saturday, October 24, 2020.
-Registration for the event is now open, however, we understand that in the coming weeks, the health and welfare of you and your families must be the primary focus.
+The 7th Annual “Helping the Helpers” Awareness and Education Day for Post-Traumatic Stress Disorder will be held on Saturday, September 11th, 2021.

 |Sgt.
 Joe Taplin||RCMP Member|